Building water security for our region’s future

 Unlike many other areas of New Zealand, the Waimea Plains are not dairy intensive; in fact only three dairy farms are active.
 The dam is an irrigation project intended to support a large horticulture industry, it is not dairy-focused.
-Rather, the Dam will use nature’s infrastructure to keep the river healthy and recharge the aquifers that irrigate our high value crops.
 The project is a strong contributor to the regional economy and the health of the river without causing negative side effects generally associated with other irrigation projects.
 High levels of nitrates, often found where there is intensive dairying, have lessened in our region as dairying has left over the past several decades.
 Changes in orchard management are expected to continue reducing nitrate levels in the few areas they are still found.

 Nelson Tasman businesses need water security to keep and grow their workforce and plan business growth.
 Without it, many small and medium businesses in the region will be forced to reduce operations or close down and the jobs they provide will be lost.
 Summer water rationing and reduced water allocations will affect all business on the Plains and dramatically affect the regional economy today and in the future.